 2. Students may elect to withdraw from a course during the drop period via Banner Web, or by contacting their Advisor or Student Affairs.

-3. Any student registered for a course after the drop period ends, must either complete the course requirements or officially withdraw prior to the last day for withdrawal.
+3. Any student registered for a course after the drop period ends, must either complete the course requirements or officially withdraw.
 To withdraw from one or more courses, the student must complete the Online Withdrawal Form.
 A student should not assume that non-attendance constitutes an official withdrawal.
-The published Last Withdrawal Date is the last date an official Withdrawal Form submitted to the Registrar’s Office will be processed.
-The last date a student can withdraw is the 60% mark as determined by Financial Aid.
-Students who withdraw prior to the Last Withdrawal Date, may be required to return a percentage of their Financial Aid award based on the percentage of the course attended prior to the Last Date of Attendance.
+Students who withdraw prior to the end of the term, may be required to return a percentage of their Financial Aid award based on the percentage of the course attended prior to the Last Date of Attendance.

 4. In accordance with a published course attendance statement, the instructor may elect to submit a Withdrawal Request when the student has been found to have violated the attendance statement for the course.
 Additionally, any student who fails to attend a course for fourteen (14) consecutive calendar days or who violates the respective course Attendance Statement (whichever occurs first), will be Administratively Withdrawn from a course by the course instructor.
 When calculating consecutive calendar days, calculations should include all weekdays and weekends, regardless if a class session occurred during that day or not.
 This information will be included in the course Attendance Statement.